Asyasyarif/HijelHID_BLEKeyboard/README.md

 // Called when a passkey needs to be displayed to the user.
 // Show it however makes sense for your project — Serial, display, LEDs, etc. void onPassKey(uint32_t passkey) {
-    Serial.print("Enter this passkey on your device: ");
+    Serial.print("Does this passkey match on your device? ");
     Serial.println(passkey);
 }